 While there are many choices of new outlet, there will only be one or two that are a good choice for any give location.
 Primary considerations include the following:

 - Amperage.
 When installing a new electrical outlet the amperage must be considered.
 A 15 amp circuit should have only a 15 amp outlet on it.
 A 15 amp outlet may be placed on a 20 amp circuit as well, but 20 amp appliances will not plug into it and the value of the greater circuit ampacity is, to a large degree, lost.
 Never, never install a 20 amp outlet onto a 15 amp circuit - 20 amp appliances will trip the circuit breaker or fuse and could cause fires.
-A good indication if the circuit ampacity is to inspect existing outlets (the picture to the right indicates the difference in outlets) but a better method is to look at the circuit breaker or fuse that is feeding that circuit.
+A good indication if the circuit ampacity is to inspect existing outlets (the picture below indicates the difference in outlets) but a better method is to look at the circuit breaker or fuse that is feeding that circuit.
 Each will have the ampacity of the circuit stamped on it.

 - GFCI outlet.
 These are more square looking outlets that have two small buttons on the front to test and reset the shock protection they offer.
 Any outlet installed within 6 feet of a water outlet such as a sink or tub must be GFCI protected, as must outlets installed in garages, outdoors or other "non-living" spaces.
 A possibility to look out for here is that the outlet being changed is protected by a GFCI outlet "upline" from it.
 If a different GFCI outlet that trips off also shuts off the outlet being replaced it is already protected and a normal outlet may be installed.
 GFCI outlets cost considerably more, but how much is your safety or life worth?
 Use one if necessary, and always replace a GFCI outlet with the same thing.
 In addition, any outlet being replaced that does not have a ground wire (either bare or green) connected to it must be replaced with the GFCI variety with a sticker attached indicating that there is no ground wire (stickers come with the new outlet).